apache/spark/docs/sql-programming-guide.md

 expected format, so it is not necessary to do any of these conversions yourself.
 Any nanosecond values will be truncated.

-Note that a standard udf (non-Pandas) will load timestamp data as Python datetime objects, which is different than a Pandas timestamp.
-It is recommended to use Pandas time series functionality when working with timestamps in with `pandas_udf` to get the best performance, see [here](https://pandas.pydata.org/pandas-docs/stable/timeseries.html) for details.
+Note that a standard UDF (non-Pandas) will load timestamp data as Python datetime objects, which is different than a Pandas timestamp.
+It is recommended to use Pandas time series functionality when working with timestamps in `pandas_udf`s to get the best performance, see [here](https://pandas.pydata.org/pandas-docs/stable/timeseries.html) for details.

 # Migration Guide